willwull/circle-slider/README.md

   margin-top: -1px;
 }

-#slider .cs-handle {
-  /* This is the handle itself, you're free to do anything here */
+/* Also paste as is */
-  cursor: default;
+.cs-handle {
   position: absolute;
-  right: -15px;
   transform: translateY(-50%);
+}

+/* the appearance of the handle, feel free to change! */
+#slider .cs-handle {
   height: 30px;
   width: 30px;
+  /*
+    Change 'right' to change the offset from the edge.
+    E.g right: 0 puts the handle just next to the edge of #slider, on the inside
+  */
+  right: -15px;
+  cursor: default;
   border-radius: 100%;
   background: linear-gradient(180deg, #FFFFFF, #efefef);
   box-shadow: rgba(0, 0, 0, 0.3) 0 1px 10px 0;